PhD Organizational Psychology Overview

-Students develop professional practice related skills in organizational psychology and consulting through a variety of professional training experiences including class projects, case studies, in-class simulations, and internship.
+Students develop professional practice related skills in organizational psychology and consulting through a variety of professional training experiences including class projects, case studies, in-class simulations, and internships.

 Hands-On Training Side-By-Side with Experts

-All students gain practical experience through supervised internships across a variety of settings such as consulting firms, major corporations, government agencies, and community organizations.
+All students that enroll in our I-O psychology degree gain practical experience through supervised internships across a variety of settings, such as consulting firms, major corporations, government agencies, and community organizations.